 Andrea Balarezo, Co-Founder & Vice President

-Andrea Balarezo is happy wife to her husband Travis, a mother of 3 beautiful children, and a teacher/tutor in the Northern Virginia area.
+Andrea Balarezo is happy wife to her husband Travis, a mother of 4 beautiful children, and a teacher/tutor turned homeschool mom.
 She became a single mom in March 2002 at the age of 16.
 With the support of her parents and by the grace of God, Andrea graduated from high school and went on to study Elementary Education at Penn State with her 2-year-old son in tow.
 Determined to fight against the statistics associated with being a teen mother and with a desire to aid others in doing the same, Andrea launched AllSingleMoms.com, a support and resource website catered toward young and single mothers (no longer active).
 In June 2007, Andrea lost her mother to cancer and soon after, her little brother came to live with her.
 She now found herself in college pursuing her degree, working to help provide for her family, and raising 2 children.

 Renee DuPerow is happy mother of 3 beautiful children.
 She became a single mom in January 2004 at the age of 16 to an amazing daughter.
 With the support of her mom and sister, she was able to obtain her GED and attend trade school at night while working two jobs.

 She has always had a passion to help others and has always put others’ needs in front of her own.
 She volunteered many years with the Ronald McDonald House Charities and always had a passion for non-profit work.
-She was a member of SMU for a couple of years before obtaining her role as Secretary.
+She was a member of SMU for a couple of years before obtaining her role as Secretary and later Fundraising Coordinator.
 It brought her so much joy to see she wasn’t alone in the trials she faced.
 Her heart is all in this organization and she can’t wait to see the amazing things to come.